On this page

 • 1.
 Mini U funded

 Mini U funded support leaders are available each week of our summer programs for children who do not have funding through any other agency.
-Each child may request a maximum of two weeks of support per summer at no additional cost.
+To ensure we can support as many campers as possible, each child may request a maximum of one week of support per summer at no additional cost.

 These inclusion leader spaces are available for online registration and can be added to your cart at the time of program registration.